karlospn/mytechramblings-site-source-code/content/posts/dotnet-httpclient-basic-usage-scenarios.md

 {{< video src="/videos/httpclient-scenario3.mp4" type="video/mp4" preload="auto" >}}

 - If the application remains idle for 2 minutes, then the TCP connection will get closed by the operating systen.
 The next request will force the creation of a new TCP connection.
-- If a connection is not presently being used to send a request, it's considered idle.
+- If a TCP connection is not being used to send a request, it's considered idle.
 By default in .NET, an idle TCP connection is closed after 2 minutes.

 {{< video src="/videos/httpclient-scenario3-idle.mp4" type="video/mp4" preload="auto" >}}